joinpursuit/8-0-dinosaur-museum-project/readme.md

 Each of these functions is quite challenging.
 You will need to apply everything you've learned to solve each one.

 Before you start coding, remember Polya's problem solving methodology; begin by _understanding the problem,_ then _devise a plan._ Only after accomplishing those two steps should you start writing your code.
+"Polya's problem solving methodology"
+"Understand the problem, make a plan, execute the plan, and look back and reflect"

 ### Tips